devanshupathak9/ETAAlert/README.md

 ## Tech Stack

 Kotlin · Foreground Service + WorkManager · FusedLocationProvider · Google Routes / Places / Geocoding APIs · OkHttp + Gson · SharedPreferences · minSdk 26

-See `FIXES.md` for the log of reported issues and what changed for each.